cjacker/opensource-toolchain-stm8/README.md

 ## Flashing with UART (no debugging support)

 ### How to enable bootloader
-As mentioned above, a STLINK adapter is mandary to enable UART flashing support. acctually, we need STLINK adapter and stm8flash to change some 'option bytes' of STM8 MCU to enable the 'bootloader' (BSL).
-Please refer to [UM0560 "STM8 bootloader user manual"](https://www.st.com/resource/en/user_manual/cd00201192-stm8-bootloader-stmicroelectronics.pdf) and corresponding datasheet of the MCU you use for more infomation.
+As mentioned above, a STLINK adapter is mandary to enable UART flashing support. actually, we need STLINK adapter and stm8flash to change some 'option bytes' of STM8 MCU to enable the 'bootloader' (BSL).
+Please refer to [UM0560 "STM8 bootloader user manual"](https://www.st.com/resource/en/user_manual/cd00201192-stm8-bootloader-stmicroelectronics.pdf) and corresponding datasheet of the MCU you use for more information.

 Not all STM8 models have a bootloader, the support list as below (from UM0560):
 <img src="https://user-images.githubusercontent.com/1625340/156280459-aabdcd6a-39e9-4806-9bb3-689c06a71933.png" width="60%"/>